 You're on the way to the airport when your taxi breaks down, and you end up missing your flight.
 Or you're on the first leg of flights to the cruise port, and a mechanical delay means you'll miss your connecting flight -- and your ship.
 Travel insurance covers these sorts of trip delays and missed connections.

 One minute you're focusing your camera lens on the Parthenon and jockeying into the best position for the shot; the next minute you've stepped on a rock, slipped, fallen and broken your ankle.
 You require immediate medical treatment.
-AIG Travel's Gallagher says that, "Regular health insurance plans typically don't pay -- or pay in full -- for medical care outside of the United States."
 The appropriate trip insurance coverage will get you patched up right away without exorbitant out-of-pocket expenses.
 (Note: In many countries, you must pay a doctor or hospital up front, but a travel insurance policy will reimburse you for those expenses in a timely manner.)

 Financial Default by a Travel Provider

 If you watch the news, you've probably seen video clips of helicopter evacuations from cruise ships in the middle of nowhere.
 This may be necessary in cases of health threats -- such as heart attacks or strokes -- in which you require immediate care that goes beyond what's available in your ship's sick bay.
 If the next port of call is too far away, a medevac may be the only option to save your life or the life of a loved one.
-Gallagher says that an emergency evacuation from a cruise ship can cost thousands if not tens of thousands of dollars; it's a big bill to pay out of pocket but it's covered in many trip insurance policies, such as AIG's Travel Guard products.
-(Many cruise-line insurance policies do not include emergency medical or evacuation benefits.)
-Trip insurance may also cover the repatriation of remains if a death occurs during an insured vacation.
+Gallagher says that an emergency evacuation from a cruise ship can cost thousands if not tens of thousands of dollars; it's a big bill to pay out of pocket but it's covered in many trip insurance policies.
+(Many cruise-line insurance policies do not include emergency medical or evacuation benefits so read the fine print carefully.)
+Trip insurance may also cover the repatriation of remains if a death occurs during an insured holiday.

 Involuntary Job Loss